 I started the beautiful morning, taking time to apply makeup to my face.
 I step out of my house looking chic and ready to take on the world, confident in my looks.
 A few hours into my day, I feel a liquid-like content running down my face.
 I put my hands on it, and then I come off with my foundation in liquid.

 Gosh!
 Apart from ruining my looks, it was so embarrassing!
 When my foundation cracks or runs, I have to look for the nearest restroom to adjust my look.
-But then what adjustment can I make?
+But then, what adjustment can I make?
 I either wipe the makeup off my face, which will cause a lot of questions from the people around, or use more powder, making the makeup look cakey.

 Ever been in this situation before?
 Then this article is for you.

 Could it be poor or amateurish skills?
 Yes, it could be.
 Makeup is an art that everyone should learn.
-While we would not all be professional makeup artists, we must learn how to properly apply makeup to our faces.
+While we would not all be professional makeup artists, we must learn how to apply makeup to our faces properly.
 When you slather too much foundation on your face without thought to the creases or contours of your face, a cracking foundation is unavoidable.
 Sometimes, it is not using too much foundation; it applies the foundation wrong in the makeup process.

 Who do I blame?
 My skin, my cosmetic products, or my skills?

 It’s a nightmare to experience a cracking foundation on one’s face because, like a faulty foundation affects the entire building, it affects the overall makeup look.
 When my foundation cracks, my face looks like my makeup is breaking into segments.
-An otherwise flawless makeup begins to look like costume makeup for weird ones in extreme situations or like the painting by a toddler in favorable situations.
+Otherwise flawless makeup begins to look like costume makeup for weird ones in extreme situations or like the painting by a toddler in favorable situations.